sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 The data access monitor (DAMON) is a kernel module that allows users to monitor the actual memory access pattern of specific user-space processes.
-It aims to be 1) sufficiently accurate to be useful for performance centric optimizations, and 2) light-weight enough so that it can be applied online.
+It aims to be 1) sufficiently accurate to be useful for performance-centric optimizations, and 2) light-weight enough so that it can be applied online.

 For the goals, DAMON utilizes its two core mechanisms, called region-based